My Performance Audit Workflow

 - Large invalidations of element styles (recalculate styles) and geometry (layout).
 It’s expensive to mess with the DOM and render trees, especially as they get larger, so if you can avoid it (heyo class changes on the body element) then do.

 - Repeated layout and style changes inside a single frame aka Layout Thrashing.
-Doing the above repeatedly inside a single frame is bonkers, but people do it.
+Doing the above repeatedly inside a single frame is way too much, but people do it.
 They do.
 Honest.

 - Animation of layout properties.
 Browsers can’t typically recalculate geometry, repaint and composite inside a single frame, so if you animate – say – the width of elements, prepare for your runtime performance to suffer.